ColinIanKing/linux-next/Documentation/admin-guide/device-mapper/verity.rst

 try_verify_in_tasklet
     If verity hashes are in cache, verify data blocks in kernel tasklet instead of workqueue.
 This option can reduce IO latency.
+The size limits could be configured via /sys/module/dm_verity/parameters/use_bh_bytes.
+The four
+    parameters correspond to limits for IOPRIO_CLASS_NONE,IOPRIO_CLASS_RT,
+    IOPRIO_CLASS_BE and IOPRIO_CLASS_IDLE in turn.
+    For example:
+    <none>,<rt>,<be>,<idle>
+    4096,4096,4096,4096

 Theory of operation
 ===================